opensalt/opensalt-docs/docs/index.rst

 .. _h6fe4164b12672914514d4f13492564:

-Note that association groups do not currently import correclty to others instances of OpenSALT 2.2.
+Note that association groups working is new in OpenSALT 2.3.

 6.6.3 Crosswalk Associations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~